sthitadhi-roy/sthitadhi-roy.github.io/_pages/talks.md

 ### List of talks

-- Imprints of quantum information scrambling on eigenstate correlations, Conference on Physics of Non-equilibrium systems(https://newweb.bose.res.in/Conferences/CQNS-2025/), SNBNCBS Kolkata, 22-23 May 2025
+- *Imprints of quantum information scrambling on eigenstate correlations*, [Conference on Physics of Non-equilibrium systems](https://newweb.bose.res.in/Conferences/CQNS-2025/), SNBNCBS Kolkata, 22-23 May 2025

 - *Quantum information scrambling and eigenstate correlations*, Theoretical Physics Seminar, RRI Bangalore, 7th April 2025